 Okorocha who made the remark in Abuja after attending the meeting of Nigeria Governors’ Forum (NGF), said Fayose lacked the qualification to speak on Buhari’s health.

 He also said the governor’s call for Buhari’s resignation was cheap, noting that the functions of his office are well discharged by his deputy and acting President, Professor Yemi Osinbajo.

-Ghost President signing appropriation bills, ghost Governors that cannot pay salaries, ghost “transition local government chairpersons laundering money for governors, ghost workers claiming salaries meant for living workers, ghosts in Nollywood movies, ghosts causing road accidents, ghost Fulani herdsmen from Mali and Senegal ravaging farmlands and killing innocent civilians, ghost voters signing recall petitions for Senator Dino Melaye, ghost security services harassing judges at night, and ghost reporters.
-All Nigerian cemeteries are empty and the dead have left their homes and are roaming the country.
+There are ghost Presidents who sign appropriation bills, ghost Governors who cannot pay salaries, ghost transition-local-government chairpersons laundering money for governors, and ghost workers who claim salaries meant for living workers.
+Nigeria also has ghosts in Nollywood movies, ghosts causing road accidents, ghost Fulani herdsmen from Mali and Senegal (ravaging farmlands and killing innocent civilians), ghost voters (signing re-call petitions for Senator Dino Melaye), ghost security services (harassing judges at night), and ghost reporters.
+All Nigerian cemeteries are empty, and the dead have left their homes and are roaming the country.

 How can a mere “Mr.” Ayo Fayose, Ekiti State Governor, have the qualifications to speak about “General” President Muhammadu Buhari?
 Only a “Chief” Rochas Okorocha, Imo State Governor, can speak for the Presidency.
 Maybe we should start chaining graves to prevent ghosts from escaping!
 Ghost reporters and ghost readers to take note.